Italy to test all car brands after Volkswagen case

-ROME (Reuters) - Italy said on Thursday it would test 1,000 cars from all the brands sold nationally after Volkswagen (VOWG_p.DE) said it had cheated in diesel vehicle emissions tests in the United States, Transport Minister Graziano Delrio said in a Tweet.
+ROME, Sept 24 (Reuters) - Italy said on Thursday it would test 1,000 cars from all the brands sold nationally after Volkswagen said it had cheated in diesel vehicle emissions tests in the United States, Transport Minister Graziano Delrio said in a Tweet.

 Two days ago, the transport ministry said it would launch an investigation into whether Volkswagen had also cheated European emissions testers.